 Who or what inspires you in your continued work on the prevention of mass atrocities?

 At the risk that it may seem commonplace, personally I am inspired by thinking about work in prevention, and the area of human rights in general, translating into improvements in the quality of life of millions of children around the world.
 And that future generations, perhaps, will not have to suffer the injustices and the vexations of war and hatred.

 What was the most important element of your visit to Auschwitz-Birkenau and time at the Lemkin Seminar?

-The visit to the Auschwitz-Birkenau concentration camps constitute a turning point in my life.
-This confrontation with the death of millions of people helped provide me with a more profound conception of the process of dehumanizing “Others” through the language of hatred and populist messages, as well as an understanding that, given the adequate (or rather, inadequate) economic and social conditions, these messages constitute a spark in a powder keg, which can lead to the near complete destruction of a society.
+The visit to the Auschwitz-Birkenau concentration camps constitutes a turning point in my life.
+This confrontation with the death of millions of people helped provide me with a more profound conception of the process of dehumanizing “others” through the language of hatred and populist messages, as well as an understanding that, given the adequate (or rather, inadequate) economic and social conditions, these messages constitute a spark in a powder keg, which can lead to the near complete destruction of a society.

 Additionally, I think I can see even more clearly the absolute need to fight for the eradication of messages of intolerance and disrespect for differences.
-I am even more convinced of the primordial role accomplished by keeping memory alive, which stops nations from forgetting their violent pasts, as a mechanism to avoid the repetition of mass atrocities in societies where they have occurred.
-The Lemkin seminar is one of the most valuable courses I have taken in my life.
+I am even more convinced of the primordial role played by keeping memory alive, which stops nations from forgetting their violent pasts, as a mechanism to avoid the repetition of mass atrocities in societies where they have occurred.
+The Lemkin Seminar is one of the most valuable courses I have taken in my life.